SVOD, AVOD, TVOD, HVOD, BVOD, and OTT: the ultimate guide

 What is AVOD?
 (Advertising-based video on demand)

-AVOD provides viewers with free access to video content, in return for watching adverts.
+AVOD is a monetisation method that offers users free access to on-demand video content, in return for watching adverts.
 It’s almost like broadcast TV in that revenue comes from advertising, but with the added benefit of content selection that VOD provides.

-There’s another side to advertising-supported streaming that’s been gaining popularity, and that’s FAST.
+There’s another side to advertising-supported streaming that’s been gaining popularity, and that’s FAST channels.

 Free advertising-supported TV, or FAST, is almost identical to traditional broadcast TV, except it’s delivered over the internet.
 It’s a linear ‘live’ channel where content is curated in a programmatic schedule, ready for viewers to stream.
 Advertising is inserted at specific cue points in the content, much like broadcast.